nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * prefer typing to mouse interactions
 * are reasonably comfortable using CLI apps

-**Value proposition**: provides CS2030S TAs with a systematic way to keep track of students, including who he/she has graded and what grade was given for every lab.
+**Value proposition**: provides CS2030S TAs with a systematic way to keep track of students and their lab assignments, including who he/she has graded and what grade was given for every lab.

 ### User stories